 Our faith is centred on the Bible - God’s message to humanity - and on Jesus Christ, the Son of God.
 2000 years ago, Jesus died and, after three days, rose again from the dead, so that sinners (as we all are) may, through repentance and faith, have peace with God and the gift of new life in Jesus Christ.

 For more information about what we believe, please see our doctrinal statement.

-If you are coming to one of our Sunday worship meetings, we will be very happy to see you.
-Our services take place every Sunday, at 11am and 6:30pm.
-They are open to the public and anyone may join us.
+We would be very happy to see you at one of our Sunday services.
+We meet at 11am and 6:30pm.
+They are open to the public and everyone is welcome to join us.
 They last for about 75 minutes in the morning and about 60 minutes in the evening.

-During our meetings, we sing hymns and songs and there will be prayer and readings from the Bible.
-You’ll find a hymn book and a Bible in the pew where you are sitting.
+During our meetings we sing hymns and songs and there are prayers and readings from the Bible.
+You can ask for a hymn book and a Bible from one of the stewards.

-If you have children with you, we’re delighted to see them too.
-We hope that even younger children will be able to stay in the service throughout, but if they become restless, or if you simply prefer to do so, please feel free to take them to the Upper School Room (the stewards can direct you to it).
+If you have children with you, we’d be delighted to see them too!
+We hope that even younger children can stay in the service but if they become restless, or if you simply prefer to, please feel free to take them to the Upper School Room (the stewards can direct you to it).
 The service is relayed there on an audio-visual link.

-He studied law at Cambridge University before joining a law firm in the City of London and qualifying as a solicitor.
-In 1983, he married Sarah, who is from Cambridge.
+He studied law at Cambridge University before joining a law firm in the City of London and qualified as a solicitor.
+In 1983 he married Sarah, who is from Cambridge.
 Robert practised law for fifteen years but believed increasingly that the Lord was calling him into pastoral ministry.